What It Means To Be A Certified Valuer (CVAu)

 Interested In Finding Out More?

-For further information on becoming an AVAA Certified Valuer, please send an email to membership@avaa.com.au or telephone 1300 928 165.
+For further information on applying for the AVAA Certified Valuer (CVAu) credential, please send an email to membership@avaa.com.au or telephone 1300 928 165.
 You can also stay up to date by following AVAA on LinkedIn, X/Twitter and Facebook.

 .